3ls3if/USB-Ports-Blocker-and-Unblocker/README.md

 .
 .

-[+] USE THE TOOLS:
+[+] HOW TO BLOCK USB:

+1. Double click on the "usb_blocker.exe" file.
+2. Type "yes" to block the usb ports.
+3. Press enter to exit from the program.

+.
+.
+.
+.

+[+] HOW TO UNBLOCK USB:

-1. Double click on the exe file(s)
+1. Double click on the "usb_unblocker.exe" file.
-2. Type "yes" or "no" in order to block and unblock the usb ports.
+2. Type "yes" to unblock the usb ports.
 3. Press enter to exit from the program.